 Vincent visited the Strickers often, up to a few times a week.
 He joined them for coffee after church, went to their birthday parties, spent holidays at their house and sometimes had dinner there.
-He got on well with their daughter Kee, who lived on Prinsengracht with her husband, Christoffel Martinus Vos.
-A few years later, after Vos’s death, Vincent would fall in love with his cousin Kee and ask her to marry him.
+He got on well with their daughter Kee, who lived on the Prinsengracht with her husband, Christoffel Martinus Vos.
+A few years later, after Vos’s death, Vincent would fall in love with Vos’s cousin Kee and ask her to marry him.

 Reindert Groot, Teio Meedendorp

 Reindert Groot, Sjoerd de Vries